 Graduation and Diploma

-Florida Bright Futures Scholarship
+Bright Futures Scholarship

 - Required ACT/SAT scores (check current requirements)

-- Graduation from a Florida home education program
+- Graduation from a home education program

-- Florida residency requirements
+- State residency requirements

-Florida Virtual School (FLVS)
+State Virtual School (FLVS)

 - Flex courses: Free, self-paced courses you add to your homeschool